NVSL/QuadClass-Resources/labs/Laying-Out-The-Board/README.md

 The `MOUNTING_HOLE` device in `quadparts_prebuilt` has a `2-56` variant that you should use for this.
 There are four of them and they are centered on the board center of gravity (which should also be your IMU).
 They are located at +/-20mm and +/-11.5mm.

-You can put them in different spots, but you'll need to build your own adapter plate to attach it to the test stand (or drill holes in plywood for the FCB).
+You can put them in different spots, but Eaglint will complain and you'll need to build your own adapter plate to attach it to the test stand.
 Depending on the size of your quad, drilling holes in the arms should work fine.

 ### Battery Voltage Meter